hiroimono/Frontend_Challenge/README.md

 ## General info

 This project is simple a template for any list of Items with a rating system.

+A json file ('../Frontend_Challenge/utils/secret.json') is used as source (a podcast list) pulled from a free API (the url address: https://www.listennotes.com/api/docs/ ).

 ## Technologies